Your visit with an orthopaedic surgeon is an important meeting that can be most effective if you plan ahead.

 Research shows that patients who are more involved with their care get better results.

-The following checklist will help you and your doctor discuss the issues most important for getting the most out of the visit.
+The following checklist will help you become more active in your healthcare and get the most out of each office visit.

 Find out the basics about the office.

 Where is it?
 What time should you arrive?
 If you're going to drive, where can you park?
-Do you need to bring your insurance care or a managed care medical referral?
+Do you need to bring your insurance card or a medical referral?

 Assemble your records.

 Compile medical documents and records to take to the doctorï¿½s office.
 These may include:

 - Results and copies of x-rays and other imaging studies